-The Sub-Fund tracks the performance of MSCI Pacific ex Japan SRI Filtered PAB Index the "Index"), and to minimize the tracking error between the net asset value of the sub-fund and the performance of the Index.
+The Sub-Fund tracks the performance of MSCI Japan SRI Filtered PAB Index ("the Index"), and to minimize the tracking error between the net asset value of the sub-fund and the performance of the Index.

-MSCI Pacific ex Japan SRI Filtered PAB Index is an equity index based on the MSCI Pacific ex Japan index representative of the large and mid-cap stocks across 4 of 5 developed markets countries of the Pacific region, excluding Japan (as of November 2021) (the "Parent Index").
-The Index provides exposure to companies with outstanding Environmental, Social and Governance (ESG) ratings and excludes companies whose products have negative ocial or environmental impacts.
+MSCI Japan SRI Filtered PAB Index is an equity index based on the MSCI Japan index representative of the large and mid-cap stocks of Japanese market (the "Parent Index").
+The Index provides exposure to companies with outstanding Environmental, Social and Governance (ESG) ratings and excludes companies whose products have negative social or environmental impacts.
 Additionally, the Index aims to represent the performance of a strategy that reweights securities based upon the opportunities and risks associated with the climate transition to meet the EU Paris-aligned benchmark (EU PAB) regulation minimum requirements.